nabeelshaikh7/freeoffice365/README.md

 If you know any more websites , you can post them in the issues Section

-Strikethrough means no longer valid, as a memorial
+Strikethrough means no longer valid, kept as a memorial

 ===
 None of this category is open email